aumtuhin/The-Green-Lounge/README.md

 The recipe images I collected from [Delish](https://www.delish.com/).

 ## Conclusion
-The is made for a job interview task.
+This project was a task for a job interview.
 Star, Fork, Pull request and contribution will be much appreciated.